rwxrob/zet/20210811180008/README.md

 Imagine, if you will, the type of person who stops their workday.

-"Hey, I think I'll respond to this complete waste of my time (and my employers money) to make sure the recently bought-out Stack Exchange continues to provide critical scientific and statistical data to its readership."
+"Hey, I think I'll respond to this complete waste of my time (and my employer's money) to make sure the recently bought-out Stack Exchange continues to provide critical scientific and statistical data to its readership."